HUM-331-Princeton/manifest-destiny/art-in-the-journals.md

 ![Tyonek, Alaska](https://github.com/HUM-331-Princeton/manifest-destiny/blob/main/_images/NMW-1972-ArticleImgTyonek.png?raw=true)
 ![Horse in Alaska](https://github.com/HUM-331-Princeton/manifest-destiny/blob/main/_images/NMW-1972-ArticleImg1.png?raw=true)

 The article also includes a hand-drawn map by Waitman Wade, Nellie’s husband, of the Susitna Valley.
-While the labels are hard to read, the map signifies To fully understand the role of hand-drawn work in these manuscripts, we now return to Thomas Adams’ journal.
+While the labels are hard to read, the map signifies the detailed understanding that the Wades gained of the Alaskan landscape.
+To fully understand the role of hand-drawn work in these manuscripts, we now return to Thomas Adams’ journal.

 ![Map by Waitman Wade](https://github.com/HUM-331-Princeton/manifest-destiny/blob/main/_images/NMW-1972-ArticleImgMap.png?raw=true)